Make a short documentary in four weeks!

 This course will give you hands-on experience in the filmmaking process.
 With the all-important sample of your work in hand, you’ll have the confidence and vision to tackle future projects for yourself or for an employer.

-The 4 Week Documentary Film School is Tom’s perennial class at Maine Media.
-Now in his tenth year of leading the immersive month, his goal is to recreate the sense of community and personal mentoring that are the hallmark of the “in-person” Doc School for the “at-home” experience (see instructor profile).
+The 4 Week Documentary Film School is Tom’s perennial class at Maine Media that has been running for more than 10 years.
+Tom’s goal is to recreate the sense of community and personal mentoring that are the hallmark of the “in-person” Doc School for the “at-home” experience (see instructor profile).
 Tom also teaches this class on-campus, learn more.

-Student Testimonials from Past 4 Week Documentary Film School
+Student Testimonials from Previous 4 Week Documentary Film School Workshops:

 “With a background in finance, I felt I may be incapable of being creative though I wanted to be.
 Tom patiently answered my many questions and encouraged me to believe in myself.
 I went from never having used a film editing program, and hardly touching a DSLR, to planning out and working on a film that I am excited about.”